-In recent years online gambling has boomed.
-The rise in technological advances has enabled us to get access to games whenever and wherever we want.
-Whilst this may seem like the perfect answer to land-based casinos, there are still issues that can arise.
-As with anything, online gambling can become addictive, arguably even more so than its brick and mortar counterpart simply because of its accessibility.
-However, online casinos are aware of this problem and have many responsible gaming protocols in place to help and protect all who join their online gaming community.
+As with anything, online gambling can become addictive, arguably even more so than it's brick and mortar counterpart simply because of its accessibility.
+However, online casinos are aware of this problem and have many responsible gaming protocols in place to protect and help players.

 Responsible gaming is a wide-ranging concept that encompasses a large number of policies and requirements that not only affect the players themselves, but also the casinos offering their services.
-By having these policies in place, players are afforded nothing but the very best quality of gaming, including this much-needed player safety and protection against the dangers of gambling – both on and offline.
-Gambling should be a fun hobby and, whilst most people can treat it this way, there are a few who can’t.
+By having these policies in place, players are afforded nothing but the very best quality of gaming, including this much-needed player safety against the dangers of gambling – both on and offline.
+SuperLenny believes gambling should be a fun hobby and, whilst most people can treat it this way, there are a few who can’t.
 Keep reading to find out how to prevent problem gambling.

 What does responsible gaming seek to achieve?

 Before we dive into the ways that operators help to protect against irresponsible gaming, it’s important to note that both the operators (the casinos) and the software providers have many provisions and services in place to help those players who might be struggling with addiction.
 The providers support operators so that both parties will comply with legislation as well as technical demands.
 When it comes to responsible gambling, there are seven different areas that the online gaming community focuses on when trying to help.

 - These seven areas include the ability to protect any player that may seem to be vulnerable when playing online.

 - It helps in preventing underage gambling and bringing other issues to light.
 There are also numerous safety measures against criminal behaviours online as well.